Sources

 Factors to consider for the treatment decision

-Priorities articulated by GPO’s LSCM/LTS Cataloging and Collection Development units, and the Superintendent of Documents.
+Priorities articulated by GPO’s LSCM/MCS Cataloging and Collection Development units, and the Superintendent of Documents.
 Consider a collection’s “fit” with either high-, medium, or low-priority statuses in these departments’ guidance, for example:

 - Internal GPO documentation: Guidelines for Acquiring Information Dissemination Products for the FDLP and Cataloging and Indexing Programs: Basic Criteria (LSCM G 2-2021).
 2021. [especially 2.
 Guidance, p.
 8-21]